devopsbq/sensedns/README.md

 Multihost DNS for docker networks

 // TODO

-- Print network when event occurs
-- Log level and use Logrus
+- Improve readme

+// THINK

+- Remove host network and other networks from sensedns resolution